 Rocky IV (1985)

 Is there anything more ’80s than seeing Sly Stallone take on a towering Russian in a boxing ring?
 From the not-so-subtle undertones of Cold War tensions between the USA and Russia, to the science fiction vibes of Drago’s training regime, and the uplifting spirit of Rocky’s underdog story, this is vintage cinema.

-After the deadly Drago puts Rocky’s pal Apollo Creed in a coffin, the Italian Stallion becomes hellbent on getting revenge, even if it kills him.
+After the deadly Drago puts Rocky’s pal Apollo Creed in a coffin, the Italian Stallion becomes hellbent on getting revenge in this sports movie, even if it kills him.
 Ding-ding!

 Stand By Me (1986)